sehyunpark-dev/WarpProject/README.md

 # WarpProject
-Implementation miscellaneous fluid simulation solvers using Warp
+Implementation of miscellaneous fluid simulation solvers using Warp